wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/WebFramework/Node/Node-OpenSource-Links.md

 - [Napa.js #Project#](https://github.com/Microsoft/napajs): Napa.js is a multi-threaded JavaScript runtime built on V8, which was originally designed to develop highly iterative services with non-compromised performance in Bing.

 - [microjob #Project#](https://github.com/wilk/microjob): A tiny wrapper for turning Node.js worker threads into easy-to-use routines for heavy CPU loads.

+# DevOps

+- [node-heapdump #Project#](https://github.com/bnoordhuis/node-heapdump): Make a dump of the V8 heap for later inspection.

+- [node-prune #Project#](https://github.com/tj/node-prune): node-prune is a small tool to prune unnecessary files from ./node_modules, such as markdown, typescript source files, and so on.

+- [Pandora.js #Project#](https://github.com/midwayjs/pandora): A Manageable, Measurable and Traceable Node.js Application Manager represented by Alibaba powered by TypeScript.

+- [flamebearer #Project#](https://github.com/mapbox/flamebearer): A blazing fast flame graph tool for Node and V8.
+Used to visualize and explore performance profiling results.
+Designed to produce fast, lightweight flame graphs that remain responsive even on really big input.

+## Logging

+- [node-bunyan #Project#](https://github.com/trentm/node-bunyan): a simple and fast JSON logging module for node.js services.

+# Tuning

+## Debug

+- [ndb #Project#](https://github.com/GoogleChromeLabs/ndb): ndb is an improved debugging experience for Node.js, enabled by Chrome DevTools.

+- [dumper.js #Project#](https://github.com/zeeshanu/dumper.js): A better and pretty variable inspector for your Node.js applications.

 # Application